Kassian Bogatyrets: In Romanian Bukovina and second exile

 Eventually, Bukovina was incorporated into the Romanian state.
 Bogatyrets and Kozak agreed to a boycott of the November 1919 election, noting the Ukrainian-and-Ruthenian liberties were being trampled upon by the authorities.
 The letter of protest was also signed by their Ukrainophile rivals.
 Bogatyrets revised this stance within months, running for the Assembly of Deputies in the May 1920 election, at Zastavna.
 He lost by a large margin (640 to 2,994) to Constantin Krakalia of the Socialist Party.
 This defeat signaled the ultimate decline of "Old Ruthenian" politics among the Ukrainians of Romania; from 1928, the forefront was taken by Zalozetsky-Sas and his Ukrainian National Party, which formed successful partnerships with mainstream Romanian politicians.

 By 1921, Bogatyrets had affiliated with the newly created Czechoslovak Orthodox Church, taking part in its missionary activities among the Ukrainians of Mukačevo.
-A professor emeritus of canon law at his alma mater (re-baptized Carol I University of Cernăuți), he contributed directly to the drafting of the Czechoslovak Church constitution ca. 1928.
-He focused his other activities on the administration of the Czernowitz Diocese, by then part of the Romanian Orthodox Church.
+In September 1922, he was granted an audience with the Czechoslovak President, Tomáš Masaryk.
+A professor emeritus of canon law at his alma mater (re-baptized Carol I University of Cernăuți), he contributed directly to the drafting of the Czechoslovak Church constitution c.
+1928.
+Such activities were also meant to strengthen Carpatho-Russian identity against Ukrainophiles.
+In early 1927, Václav Klofáč of the Czech National Social Party praised Bogatyrets as an authentic voice of Ruysn nationalism, contrasting him with Andrey Gagatko of the Carpatho-Russian Party (whom he depicted as an impostor and a sellout to the Jews).

+Bogatyrets focused his other activities on the administration of the Czernowitz Diocese, by then part of the Romanian Orthodox Church.
+During January 1923, he joined a delegation of community leaders who publicly reprimanded Ukrainian nationalist youths who had desecrated Romanian symbols.
+They carried with them an address by the rioters' parents, which they presented to headmaster Alexe Procopovici; this document featured promises to uphold "sincere patriotism" and loyalty toward Ferdinand I, the King of Romania.
 In 1925, Bogatyrets was elected as a Rusyn representative to the Diocesan Assembly; Petro Katerynyuk represented the Ukrainians, and the other delegates were Romanian.
 He took up advocacy for both the Ukrainians and the Rusyns of Romania, demanding that school be taught in the native language throughout the Diocese, and asking for an official prayer book (Molitvoslov) for native use.
 He was especially critical of Romanianization, describing his defense of Rusyn identity as an "impossible fight".
+In 1926, he resigned from the Assembly, together with a fellow priest, Kalarenchuk.
+As noted by the Romanian activist Ion Nistor, who was serving in the Senate, the two men invoked "reasons of nationality".
+In his retort, Nistor noted that they had been tacitly allowed to preach in Russian, but could no longer regard themselves as Russian priests, since there existed "only one Romanian Orthodox church."
+He suggested that both Bogatyrets and Kalarenchuk be asked to pass a Romanian-language examination.